The new 300 PRC is getting rave reviews with the long range shooting crowd, but is it really a good choice for hunters?

 This is especially true considering the lack of 300 Precision Rifle Cartridge ammo choices at this point.
 Even so, the ammo selection for the cartridge will almost certainly improve in the future if the cartridge continues to grow in popularity.
 So, if you’re the type of person who wants to wring out all the performance you can from a certain caliber, by all means get a 300 PRC.

 It’s a fantastic cartridge and I’m sure it will serve you well, particularly if you enjoy shooting at longer range.

-Do you have a rifle chambered in 300 PRC that you’re just chomping at the bit to take on a hunt?
+Do you have a rifle chambered in 300 PRC that you’re itching to take on a hunt?